Interactive Simulations with JSPlotly

 Context:

-An adaptation that relates the thermodynamic quantities of pressure, volume, and temperature for ideal gases is the van der Waals equation.
-In this equation, coefficients are computed that estimate the existence of a volume and interparticle interactions.
-Thus, the van der Waals equation corrects the ideal gas equation by considering a term to compensate for intermolecular forces (a/V\(^{2}\)) and the available volume, discounting the volume occupied by the gas molecules themselves.
+An adaptation that relates the thermodynamic quantities of pressure, volume and temperature for ideal gases, is the van der Waals equation.
+In this, coefficients are computed that estimate the existence of a volume and inter-particle interactions.
+Thus, the van der Waals equation corrects the ideal gas equation considering a term to compensate intermolecular forces (a/V\(^{2}\)) and the available volume, this discounting the volume occupied by the gas molecules themselves.

-The simulation offers additional interactivity through the presence of sliders for temperature and for the finite volume (b) and particle interaction (a) coefficients.
+In the simulation an additional interactivity is offered by the presence of sliders (sliding controls) for temperature, and for the coefficients of finite volume (b) and interaction between particles (a).

 Equation: